mindscratch/mindscratch.github.io/content/post/2017-year-in-review.md

 * take the kids to Disney
 * get more experience with machine learning and natural language processing
 * have a date night (in or out of the house) with Kelly at least every other month (more the better :)

+I'm also working on starting something new....more to come later in the year.